idbentley/yo.next/README.md

 ### Testing

-Testing Yeoman generators could be much easier.
+Testing Yeoman generators could (and should!) be much easier.
-Better testing infrastructure means faster iteration which means Testing cannot be an afterthought
+Better testing infrastructure means faster iteration which means a better Yeoman.

-TODO
+Testing cannot be an afterthought.
+We've seen how hard it has been to add tests in the pre-1.0 world.

+Tests also need to be fast.
+Fast tests mean you can watch your files and re-run the tests as you edit.
+To this end, Yeoman APIs should not have to hit the filesystem for (at least) unit tests.

 ### Experience